You

 Play your songs for an audience and see if that humorous

-line in the second verse really makes them laugh or if
+line in the second verse really makes them laugh or if the

-or recording.
-A few professional insights on the song
+A few professional insights on the song might save you a

-might save you a lot of money and heartache.
+lot of money and heartache.

 CO-WRITE